PrestaShop/docs/src/content/1.7/development/Multistore/configuration-forms/_index.md

 Doing this will have several effects:

-- Each field implementing the `multistore_configuration_key` will have a multistore checkbox before them.
+- Each field implementing the `multistore_configuration_key` will have a multistore checkbox before them ;
-- The checkboxes will automatically be checked or not depending on the configuration for the current shop context.
+- Checkboxes will automatically be checked or not depending on the configuration for the current shop context ;
-- When the configuration value is inherited, the checkbox will be unchecked, and the field disabled and greyed out.
+- When the configuration value is inherited, the checkbox will be unchecked, and the field will be disabled and greyed out ;
 - Thanks to the javascript component, checking or unchecking a checkbox will enable/disable the field for the current shop context.